ekaterina-nikonova/frontend-nanodegree-arcade-game/information-for-testers.md

 - I have considerably altered the Udacity's engine and tried to make the comments as detailed as possible.
 The summary of major changes can be found in the beginning of _my-engine.js_.
 I haven't removed original comments.
 The ones I have added begin with _"EN:"_ - also in _app.js_, for consistency.

-- A simplified structure of the _app.js_ file is shown below:
+- A simplified structure of the _app.js_ file is shown below (please click the image if it does not show):

   ![App structure](/images/svgs/app-structure.svg)